Turkmen Soviet Socialist Republic: Creation of an SSR

-Because the Turkmen generally were indifferent to the advent of Soviet rule in 1917, little revolutionary activity occurred in the region in the years that followed.
-However, the years immediately preceding the revolution had been marked by sporadic Turkmen uprisings against Russian rule, most prominently the anti-tsarist revolt of 1916 that swept through the whole of Turkestan.
-Their armed resistance to Soviet rule was part of the larger Basmachi Revolt throughout Central Asia from the 1920s into the early 1930s, which included most of the future USSR dependencies.
-Opposition was fierce and resulted in the death of large numbers of Turkmen.
+Due to the Turkmens being generally indifferent to the advent of Soviet rule in 1917, relatively little revolutionary activity occurred in the region in the years that followed the October Revolution.
+However, the years immediately preceding the revolution had been marked by sporadic Turkmen uprisings against Russian rule, most prominently the Central Asian revolt of 1916 that that erupted as a result of large-scale forced conscriptions of local (ethnic Turkish) inhabitants to the Imperial Russian Army (which, after the outbreak of World War I, required large number of conscripts from all over the Russian Empire) and swept through the whole of Turkestan.
+Turkmens' armed resistance to Soviet rule was part of the larger Basmachi movement, a pan-Turkish and Islamist uprising against the Russian and Soviet dictatorship that swept throughout the majority of Central Asia from the 1920s into the early 1930s.
+Battles between Soviet troops and local resistance fighters were fierce; however, in the end, the Soviet Red Army, supported by Afghan auxiliaries, violently suppressed the rebellion, resulting in a large number of ethnic Turkmens losing their lives in the battles.
+Individuals who played significant roles in the revolt were Paul Morrismovich and his accomplices, Admirals Maxim Whitnapov and Matviy Mamenovik.
 Soviet sources describe this struggle as a minor chapter in the republic's history.